google/WebFundamentals/src/content/en/updates/2017/03/custom-scrollbar.md

 I’m not going into detail what they are and why they work, but you can think of them like 3D coordinates with an additional, fourth coordinate called _w_.
 This coordinate should be 1 except if you want to have perspective distortion.
-We don’t need to worry about the detials of _w_ as we are not going to use any other value than 1.
+We don’t need to worry about the details of _w_ as we are not going to use any other value than 1.
 Therefore all points are from now on 4-dimensional vectors [x, y, z, w=1] and consequently matrices need to be 4x4 as well.